-1. See the literary analysis in the Student Review.
-The book put the slavery issue in personal terms and showed how, even in a "good" situation, slavery was intolerable.

-- 2. Nolan expressed hatred for the U.S. when he began his sentence.
+- 1. See the literary analysis in the Student Review.
+The book put the slavery issue in personal terms and showed how, even in a "good" situation, slavery was intolerable. - 2.
+Nolan expressed hatred for the U.S. when he began his sentence.
 He was troubled by what he had done during the sentence.
 At the end of his life, he expressed love for his country. - 3.
 Whitman uses the image of a captain dying just as his ship comes into harbor.
-The poem expresses shock and deep sadness at such a tragedy, especially when joy had been anticipated. - 4.
-See the literary analysis of the book.
+The poem expresses shock and deep sadness at such a tragedy, especially when joy had been anticipated.

+- 4. See the literary analysis of the book.
 It provides a personal and realistic view of the life of a Confederate foot soldier during the war. - 5.
 See the literary analysis for information about each piece.

-- 1. Answers will vary but might include race, family background, education, experiences, etc. - 2.
-People can learn from each other, and the group can be stronger if people can offer different abilities. - 3.
-They usually see differences as a reason to be suspicious of others and to separate from those who are different. - 4.
-The Jew-Gentile difference - 5.
-Accept them as the work of the Spirit, use their abilities to bless others. - 6.
-Accept those who see things differently as people who answer to the Lord and not to them - 7.
-With the world divided in so many ways, it is a powerful message when Christians are able to get along. - 8.
-God's commanding Israel to go to war, to conquer the Promised Land, to destroy their enemies, etc. - 9.
-Jesus said to love one's enemies and to turn the other cheek. - 10.
-Peace provides the best conditions for teaching the gospel so that people can be saved. - 11.
-Conscientious objector - 12.
-It provides examples of courage and sacrifice; evil is stopped; those in the military are challenged to think about what is really important; and people are moved to teach the gospel to those in other lands. - 13.
-Bibles, New Testaments, and tracts - 14.
-Preaching, prayer meetings, and revivals - 15.
-The belief among southerners that the defeat of their cause proved its righteousness, just as Jesus was crucified despite His being righteous. - 16.
-The wall had not been rebuilt. - 17.
-Nehemiah - 18.
-He spoke of it as their project; people worked on it regardless of their skills; families worked on the portion of the wall near their homes. - Improved medical technology enables longer lives, but such treatment is expensive and requires more care; stem cell research involves questions about destroying embryos, using cells from aborted babies, and other issues. - 20.
-Faithfulness
+- 1. Answers will vary but might include race, family background, education, experiences, etc. (305) - 2.
+People can learn from each other, and the group can be stronger if people can offer different abilities.
+(305) - 3.
+People often see differences as a reason to be suspicious of others and to separate from those who are different.
+(305) - 4.
+The Jew-Gentile difference (306) - 5.
+Accept them as the work of the Spirit, use their abilities to bless others.
+(306-307) - 6.
+Accept those who see things differently as people who answer to the Lord and not to them.
+(307-308) - 7.
+With the world divided in so many ways, it is a powerful message when Christians are able to get along.
+(308) - 8.
+God's commanding Israel to go to war, to conquer the Promised Land, to destroy their enemies, etc. (332-333) - 9.
+Jesus said to love one's enemies and to turn the other cheek.
+(333) - 10.
+Peace provides the best conditions for teaching the gospel so that people can be saved.
+(335) - 11.
+Conscientious objector (335) - 12.
+It provides examples of courage and sacrifice; evil is stopped; those in the military are challenged to think about what is really important; and people are moved to teach the gospel to those in other lands.
+(335) - 13.
+Bibles, New Testaments, and tracts (359) - 14.
+Preaching, prayer meetings, and revivals (359) - 15.
+The belief among southerners that the defeat of their cause proved its righteousness, just as Jesus was crucified despite His being righteous.
+(361) - 16.
+The wall had not been rebuilt.
+(387-388) - 17.
+Nehemiah (389) - 18.
+He spoke of it as their project; people worked on it regardless of their skills; families worked on the portion of the wall near their homes.
+(387-389) - 19.
+Improved medical technology enables longer lives, but such treatment is expensive and requires more care; stem cell research involves questions about destroying embryos, using cells from aborted babies, and other issues.
+(419) - 20.
+Faithfulness; getting closer to the goals that He wants us to accomplish.
+(420-421)